brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-22-ubuntu-17-10-now-with-gnome-shell.md

 ## Why don't you use xfce/budgie/whatever

-I will not use Ubuntu, this was a test only, courious people do that.
+I will not use Ubuntu, this was a test only, curious people do that.
+If I was I'd go with openbox.